-Civil Code § 683 (amended).
+Civil Code §683 (amended).
 Joint tenancy

-- SEC. .
-Section 683 of the Civil Code is ame - equal shares, by a title created by a single will or transfer, when expressly declared in the will or transfer to be a joint tenancy, or by transfer from a sole owner to himself or herself and others, or from tenants in common or joint tenants to themselves or some of them, or to themselves or any of them and others, or from a husband and wife, when holding title as community property or otherwise to themselves or to themselves and others or to one of them and to another or others, when expressly declared in the transfer to be a joint tenancy, or when granted or devised to executors or trustees as joint tenants.
-A joint tenancy in personal property may be created by a written transfer, instrument, or agreement. - (b) Provisions of this section do not apply to a joint account in a financial institution if Part 1 (commencing with Section 5100) of Division 5 of the Probate Code applies to such account. - (e)-Provisions of this section shall not restrict the creation of a joint tenancy in a bank-deposit approvided for in the Bank-Act.
+683. (a) A joint interest is one owned by two or more persons in equal shares, by a title created by a single will or transfer, when expressly declared in the will or transfer to be a joint tenancy, or by transfer from a sole owner to himself or herself and others, or from tenants in common or joint tenants to themselves or some of them, or to themselves or any of them and others, or from a husband and wife, when holding title as community property or otherwise to themselves or to themselves and others or to one of them and to another or others, when expressly declared in the transfer to be a joint tenancy, or when granted or devised to executors or trustees as joint tenants.
+A joint tenancy in personal property may be created by a written transfer, instrument, or agreement.

+(b) Provisions of this section do not apply to a joint account in a financial institution if Part 1 (commencing with Section 5100) of Division 5 of the Probate Code applies to such account.

+(c) Provisions of this section shall not restrict the creation of a joint tenancy in a bank deposit as provided for in the Bank Act.

 Comment.
 Subdivision (c) of Section 683 is deleted to reflect the expansion of the California Multiple-Party Accounts Law to include banks, savings and loan associations, and other like organizations.
 See Prob.
-Code § 5128 ("financial institution" defined).
+Code §5128 ("financial institution" defined).
 Banks are now governed by subdivision (b).

-Pinancial Code § 852 (repealed).
+Financial Code §852 (repealed).
 Joint bank accounts

-852.--When-a-deposit-is-made-in-a-bank-in-the-names-of-two-or-more persons, whether minor-or-adult, in-such-form-that-the-moneys-in-the account-are-payable-to-the-survivor-or-survivors-then-such-deposit-and all-additions-thereto-shall-be-the-property-of-such-persons-as-joint tenants.-The-moneys-in-such-account-may-be-paid-to-or-on-the-order-of any-one-of-such-persons-during-their-lifetimes-or-to-or-on-the-order-of any-one-of-such-persons-during-their-lifetimes-or-to-or-on-the-order-of them.-By-written-instructions-given-to-the-bank-by-the-depositor-or depositors,-the-signatures-of-more-than-one-of-such-persons-during their-lifetimes or of more than one of the survivors after the death of any one of them may be required on any check, receipt, or withdrawel order in which case the bank shall pay the moneys in the account only in accordance with such instructions but no such instructions shall limit the right of the survivor or survivors to receive the moneys in the account.
+852. When a deposit is made in a bank in the names of two or more persons, whether minor or adult, in such form that the moneys in the account are payable to the survivor or survivors then such deposit and all additions thereto shall be the property of such persons as joint tenants.
+The moneys in such account may be paid to or on the order of any one of such persons during their lifetimes or to or on the order of any one of the survivors of them after the death of any one or more of them.
+By written instructions given to the bank by the depositor or depositors, the signatures of more than one of such persons during their lifetimes or of more than one of the survivors after the death of any one of them may be required on any check, receipt, or withdrawal order in which case the bank shall pay the moneys in the account only in accordance with such instructions but no such instructions shall limit the right of the survivor or survivors to receive the moneys in the account.

-Payment-of-all-or-any-of-the-moneys-in-such-account-as-provided-in the-preceding-paragraph-of-this-section-shall-discharge-the-bank-from liability-with-respect-to-the-moneys-so-paid,-prior-to-receipt-by-the particular-office-or-branch-office-of-the-bank-where-such-account-is carried-of-a-written-notice-from-any-one-of-them-directing-the-bank-not to-permit-withdrawals-in-accordance-with-the-terms-of-the-account-or the-instructions--After-receipt-of-such-notice,-a-bank-may-refuse, without-liability,-to-honor-any-check,-receipt,-or-withdrawal-order-on the-account-pending-determination-of-the-rights-of-the-partics.
+Payment of all or any of the moneys in such account as provided in the preceding paragraph of this section shall discharge the bank from liability with respect to the moneys so paid, prior to receipt by the particular office or branch office of the bank where such account is carried of a written notice from any one of them directing the bank not to permit withdrawals in accordance with the terms of the account or the instructions.
+After receipt of such notice, a bank may refuse, without liability, to honor any check, receipt, or withdrawal order on the account pending determination of the rights of the parties.